Sill Welding Costs UK: What You’ll Really Pay in 2026

 Consider these key factors:

-1. Continuous Welds: Recommended for structural areas, they provide the strongest bond, resisting stress and corrosion effectively.
+1. Continuous Welds: Best for structural areas.
+They create the strongest bond and fight corrosion well.

 Long-term Repair Considerations